Shaker Historical Society

 In 1910 Daniel Reamer (1871-1926) designed this residence for Louis and Blanche Myers.
 Here, they raised their two sons, Eugene and Frank.
 One of the first homes built in the new development by the Van Sweringen brothers, the Myers also accessed their property via a drive on Shaker Boulevard.

-In 1969, Frank Myers, who was also a SHS trustee, donated his family home to the Society so that it may have a permanent home to host lectures, produce exhibits and to teach people about the incredible history of the Shakers of North Union.
-Prior to 1969, the Society met in private homes, produced exhibits in Shaker Schools and help to found the local history collection of the Shaker Heights Public Library.
+In 1969, Frank Myers, who was also a SHS trustee, donated his family home to the Society, so that it may have a permanent home to host lectures, produce exhibits and to teach people about the incredible history of the Shakers of North Union.
+Prior to 1969, the Society met in private homes, produced exhibits in Shaker Schools, rented a storefront on Lee Road and help to found the local history collection of the Shaker Heights Public Library.

-The 12 founding trustees first met on September 15th, 1947 and by October 15th the trustees were nominated and approved.
+The twelve founding trustees first met on September 15th, 1947, and by October 15th the trustees were nominated and approved.
 Every October 15th going forward we now celebrate Founders Day and invite residents of Shaker Heights, Shaker Square, Cleveland Heights, Gates Mills and Chagrin Falls to visit our museum for free - as our founding trustees all lived in these Cleveland suburbs.